ghga-de/ghga-metadata-schema/docs/schema_markdown/Condition.md

 ### Own

  * [Condition➞name](Condition_name.md)  <sub>1..1</sub>
-     * Description: The name for an entity.
+     * Description: The name of the Condition.
      * Range: [String](types/String.md)
  * [Condition➞description](Condition_description.md)  <sub>1..1</sub>
-     * Description: Description of an entity.
+     * Description: A concise description of the applied Condition.
      * Range: [String](types/String.md)
  * [Condition➞disease_or_healthy](Condition_disease_or_healthy.md)  <sub>1..1</sub>
      * Description: Whether a condition corresponds to a disease or a healthy state.